AstarNetwork/astar-docs/docs/learn/interoperability/xvm/index.md

 - `input`: the encoded call arguments.
 - `value`: the amount of native token to transfer, used for payable calls.

-Note that in the context of callee VM, the caller address is always the address of the caller contract, instead of the user address.
+Note that in the context of caller VM, the caller address is always the address of the caller contract, instead of the user address.
 For instance, Alice calls an EVM smart contract `ContractA` that calls into an ink! contract, within the ink! contract’s call, the `self.env.caller` is `ContractA` address instead of Alice.

 #### `input` encoding